GoogleCloudPlatform/nodejs-serverless-url-shortener/frontend/Readme.md

 ## Notes

-To run this locally you will need to set the following ENVARS
+Instead of logging in with gcloud you can run this locally you by setting the following ENVARS

 * GCLOUD\_PROJECT
   - Name of your project